-Traditionally 4X was first popularly used to identify strategy games such as Sid Meier's Civilization and Master of Orion, although 4X games or its characteristics by definition may have existed far earlier than the aforementioned games.
+Traditionally 4X was first popularly used to identify strategy games such as Sid Meier's Civilization and Master of Orion, although 4X games by its characteristics may have existed far earlier than the aforementioned games.

 A 4X game must fulfill ALL the following requirements:

-The player usually plays the role of a leader or adviser to a race, faction, country, civilization, nation, or any bunch of blokes in a large scale population against opposing forces.
+- Strategic Gameplay The player usually plays the role of a leader or adviser to a race, faction, country, civilization, nation, or any bunch of blokes in a large scale population against opposing forces.
 The game genre is usually limited to the strategy gameplay.
-No other genre's have been identified under 4X.
+No other genres have been identified under 4X.

-The eXploitation category identifies the objective to control resources.
-Resources may or may not be limited, however the eXploitation category goes hand-in-hand with the eXpansion category as the more territory the player controls, the less the opponent does, thus the more resources the player has to his/her disposal.
+- eXploitation The eXploitation category identifies the objective to control resources, where resources may or may not be limited.
+The eXploitation category goes hand-in-hand with the eXpansion category: the more territory the player controls, the less the opponent does, thus the more resources the player has to his/her disposal.

-Traditionally, 4X games have identified the use of technology advancements (or popularly known as a Technology Tree).
+- Technological Advancement Traditionally, 4X games have identified the use of technology advancements (or popularly known as a technology tree).
 These advancements are usually identified with the requirement to use resources, time to research, upgrade an idea or object, or other steps/factors needed before a certain (new or upgraded) technological benefit, unit, building, or similar devices be available to the player.

 For purposes of this game group, games where primary gameplay focuses only on eXtermination without any other possible victory conditions are excluded from this game group.